LauraGomezNavarro/SWOTmodule/README.md

   * 2018-03-03-ec-discover-SWOTmodule.ipynb

-  * 2018-04-18-lgn-discover-SWOTmodule.ipynb : Example of using SWOYdenoise module with the SWOT simualtor output netcdfs
+  * 2018-04-18-lgn-discover-SWOTmodule.ipynb : Example of using SWOTdenoise module with the SWOT simulator output netcdfs

-  * 2018-04-18-lgn-discover-SWOTmodule_box_dataset.ipynb : Example of using SWOYdenoise module with modified SWOT simualtor output netcdfs.
-In this case the dataset used in the study Gomez-Navarro et al. (in review).
+  * 2018-04-18-lgn-discover-SWOTmodule_box_dataset.ipynb : Example of using SWOTdenoise module with modified SWOT simulator output netcdfs.
+In this case the dataset used in the study Gomez-Navarro et al. (2020).

 * Codes: